hd355/somwebsite/README.md

 2. Convert that idea into a working model.
 3. Display your idea at our SOM EXPO.
 4. Get exciting rewards for showcasing your idea.
-5. WWhat are you waiting for? connect with us immediately.
+5. What are you waiting for? connect with us immediately.